Coastal Flood Advisory issued for Catalina and Santa Barbara Islands, Los Angeles County Beaches by NWS - NewsBreak

 Beach Hazards Statement issued for Orange County Coastal, San Diego County Coastal Areas by NWS

-Effective: 2023-01-20 05:16:00 PST Expires: 2023-01-23 12:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Orange County Coastal; San Diego County Coastal Areas BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH MONDAY MORNING * WHAT...Minor coastal flooding due to high astronomical tides. * WHERE...Beaches of San Diego County and Orange County. * WHEN...From late tonight through Monday morning. * IMPACTS...The morning high tides could result in minor tidal overflow, bringing some ponding of sea water to vulnerable areas, including parking lots at low-lying beach areas.
+Effective: 2023-01-22 13:13:00 PST Expires: 2023-01-23 12:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Orange County Coastal; San Diego County Coastal Areas BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH MONDAY MORNING * WHAT...Minor coastal flooding due to high astronomical tides. * WHERE...Beaches of San Diego County and Orange County. * WHEN...Through Monday morning. * IMPACTS...The morning high tides could result in minor tidal overflow, bringing some ponding of sea water to vulnerable areas, including parking lots at low-lying beach areas.
 Beaches most prone include Sunset, Seal, Newport, Oceanside, Cardiff, La Jolla Shores and Imperial.
-Surf will be around 2 to 4 feet which will limit the impacts of the high tides.
+Surf will be around 2 to 5 feet which will limit the impacts of the high tides.
 Extreme low tides around minus 2 feet may also impact boats in harbor and affect navigation. * ADDITIONAL DETAILS...
-Tides at La Jolla: Friday: High 6.73 ft at 7:15 AM.
-Low 1.84 ft -at 2:39 PM.
-Saturday: High 6.96 ft at 8:03 AM.
-Low 1.99 ft -at 3:21 PM.
-Sunday: High 6.93 ft at 8:50 AM.
-Low 1.89 ft -at 4:02 PM.
+Tides at La Jolla: Today: Low 1.89 -ft at 4:02 PM.
 Monday: High 6.61 ft at 9:37 AM.
-Low 1.55 ft -at 4:42 PM.
+Low 1.55 -ft at 4:42 PM.

 Comments / 0